 Porto 4-Day Itinerary

-If it’s your first time in Porto, this itinerary gives you a little more breathing room than a short city break while still staying focused on the city’s most rewarding areas.
-It starts with the historic center and Ribeira, then moves through cultural highlights, markets, Serralves, Gaia wine cellars, Foz do Douro, and one final half day before departure.
-The result is a balanced route that mixes iconic sights, river views, food, wine, and local neighborhoods without feeling rushed.
-For a shorter version, see the Porto 3-day itinerary, or expand the trip with the Portugal 10-day itinerary.
+If it’s your first time in Porto, this itinerary gives you enough time to see the city comfortably without trying to do too much.
+It covers the historic center, Ribeira, cultural highlights, Serralves, Gaia wine cellars, Foz do Douro, and a final half day before departure.
+The result is a balanced mix of iconic sights, river views, food, wine, and local neighborhoods.
+For a shorter version, see the Porto 3-day itinerary, or a longer version Portugal 7-day itinerary.

 Duration: 4 days Pace: Balanced Budget: Midrange